Planck 2015 results. XX. Constraints on inflation: Conclusions

 The possible presence of tensor modes (see Sect.~\ref{sec:modelcomp}) has the potential to bias and introduce additional uncertainty in the reconstruction of the primordial scalar power spectrum as parameterized above.
 Obviously, in the absence of a detection of tensors at high statistical significance, it is not sensible to model a possible tensor contribution with more than a few degrees of freedom.
-A complicated model would lead to prior-dominated results.
-We therefore use the power-law parameterization, $\mathcal{P}_\mathrm{t}(k) = r A_\mathrm{s}(k/k_*)^{n_\mathrm{t}}$, where the consistency relation $n_\mathrm{t} = -r/8$ is enforced as a constraint.
+A complicated model would lead to prior dominated results.
+We therefore use the power law parameterization, $\mathcal{P}_\mathrm{t}(k) = r A_\mathrm{s}(k/k_*)^{n_\mathrm{t}}$, where the consistency relation $n_\mathrm{t} = -r/8$ is enforced as a constraint.

-Primordial tensor fluctuations contribute to CMB temperature and polarization angular power spectra, in particular at spatial scales larger than the recombination Hubble length, $k\ltorder (aH)_{\mathrm{rec}} \approx 0.005~\mathrm{Mpc}^{-1}.$ If a large number of knots in $\ln \mathcal{P}_{\cal R}(k)$ is included over that range, then a modified $\mathcal{P}_{\cal R}$ can mimic a tensor contribution, leading to a near-degeneracy.
+Primordial tensor fluctuations contribute to CMB temperature and polarization angular power spectra, in particular at spatial scales larger than the recombination Hubble length, $k\lsim (aH)_{\mathrm{rec}} \approx 0.005\,\mathrm{Mpc}^{-1}.$ If a large number of knots in $\ln \mathcal{P}_{\cal R}(k)$ is included over that range, then a modified $\mathcal{P}_{\cal R}$ can mimic a tensor contribution, leading to a near-degeneracy.
 This can lead to large uncertainty in the tensor amplitude, $r.$ Once $r$ is measured or tightly constrained in $B$-mode experiments, this near degeneracy will be broken.
 As examples here, we do allow $r$ to float, but also show what happens when $r$ is constrained to take the values $r=0.1$ and $r=0.01$ in the reconstruction.